ADGEfficiency/adgefficiency.github.io/_posts/2016-10-17-energy-basics-hhv-versus-lhv.md

 date: 2016-10-17
 categories:
   - Energy Basics
+excerpt: Explaining the conventions for quantifying the heat of combustion.

 ---

 A British engineer argues with a European engineer about what to assume for a gas boiler efficiency.